This story has been updated. It was first published on November 18, 2020.

 As a glasses-noob suffering from the dreadful fog myself, I turned to the internet for answers.
-There are a wide range of tips and tricks out there, and I tried the most popular ones so I could definitively say which work, and which ones are just fogged up.
+There is a wide range of tips and tricks out there, and I tried the most popular ones so I could definitively say which work, and which ones are just fogged up.

 Why, oh why do my glasses keep fogging up when I’m wearing a mask?